 Make sure a good chunk of that time is YOU time

 It’s easy to get caught up in what other people (ahem, family) expect from you this time of year.
 If that’s a challenge you face, try establishing a new expectation with your nearest and dearest this year.
 Explain that you are delighted to be spending quality time with them this year, but you will also be dedicating time to re-calibrating and re-charging your own batteries.
 Put like that, who could say no?
 If you still get resistance, take the time anyway.
 At that point, it’s every man for him/herself!

 Write a list of everything that you achieved in the last year

 As entrepreneurs we’re always moving forward, checking things off our list.
 So when we have a success, we tend to blow right by it with nary a pat on the back.
 Take a pen and list everything you achieved last year.
 You’ll be surprised at how long it is.
 Now pour yourself a glass of bubbly and give a big old toast to yourself.

 Write a list of everything you want to achieve next year

-Counting your blessings, big and small, is the fastest way I know to bringing more of what you want into your life.
+Counting your blessings, big and small, is the fastest way I know to bring more of what you want into your life.

-I wish you all a very happy holiday and healthy, prosperous new year.
+I wish you a very happy holiday and a healthy, prosperous new year.
 See you on the flip flop!